pwa-builder/PWABuilder/docs/starter/service-worker.md

 The important thing to notice here is that we replaced the `workbox` property with an `injectManifest` property.
 We also set `strategies: "injectManifest"`, which will tell VitePWA that we plan to provide our own service worker.

-For this configuration, we also provide the `globDirectory`, `globPatterns`, and `runtimeCaching` properties to define precaching, which will still be injected into our service worker for us.
+For this configuration, we also provide the `globDirectory` and `globPatterns` properties to define precaching, which will still be injected into our service worker for us.

 ?> **Note** You could also define a runtime caching strategy or the other properties listed above, but we've left them out for simplicity.